AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/how-to/generate-variations/trust-privacy.md

 ---
 # Generate Variations - Trust and Privacy in Edge Delivery Services

-Exploring how Adobe handles trust and privacy for Generate Variations in Edge Delivery Services document authoring.
+Explore how Adobe handles trust and privacy for Generate Variations in Edge Delivery Services document authoring.

 >[!VIDEO](https://video.tv.adobe.com/v/3429060/?learn=on)